 Muslims and crusading

-The Song of Roland and La Cantar de Mio Cid are often taught together as exemplar medieval epics, and comparisons are often made between the two poems.
+The Song of Roland and El Cantar de Mio Cid are often taught together as exemplar medieval epics, and comparisons are often made between the two poems.
 It is important to show students the differences in representations of interactions between Christians and Muslims.
 Whereas, in The Song of Roland, Muslims are a villainized, pagan enemy, in The Cid, they have more complicated representations.

 In The Cid, Muslims are represented as both enemy and friend.
 Like The Song of Roland, which features the character of Archbishop Turpin, the influence of crusading clergy is found in this poem as the character Bishop Jeronimo.